 Topics of focus for tax authorities

-Currently, the topics of particular focus for the TRA include transfer pricing, VAT compliance, WHT on payments to both residents and non-residents, and compliance on payroll taxes and Post Clearance Audits for importers and exporters of goods.
+Currently, the topics of particular focus for the TRA include transfer pricing, VAT compliance, WHT on payments to both residents and non-residents, compliance on payroll taxes and Post Clearance Audits for importers and exporters of goods.

 Taxable income and deductible expenditure is quantified in Tanzanian shillings.
 Upon request by the taxpayer, the Commissioner has the power, by notice in writing, to permit quantification in a foreign currency convertible to Tanzanian shillings.